danogwok/danogwok.github.io/_posts/2015-9-7-Erlang-at-a-glance-IO-library.md

 title: Erlang at a glance, IO library
 ---

 <p>For the past few weeks, I’ve been writing a bit of code in Erlang.
 For those who have no idea what Erlang is, it is a declarative functional programming language developed by Ericsson in 1986(it’s that old.)
-Erlang is awesome at concurrency, fault tolerance, scalability and that explains its frequent use in the telecom and networking sector.
+Erlang is a dynamically typed language that's awesome at concurrency, fault tolerance, scalability and that explains its frequent use in the telecom and networking sector.
 A few things about Erlang;</p>

 <ul>